openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 private var myTextBox:TextField = new TextField();

-private var myText:String = &quot;Hello world and welcome to the show.
-It&#039;s really nice to meet you.
+private var myText:String = "Hello world and welcome to the show.
+It's really nice to meet you.
 Take your coat off and stay a while.
 OK, show is over.
 Hope you had fun.
 You can go home now.
-Don&#039;t forget to tip your waiter.
+Don't forget to tip your waiter.
 There are mints in the bowl by the door.
 Thank you.
-Please come again.&quot;;
+Please come again.";

 public function TextScrollExample()